Rupert Goodwins

-Rupert also wrote the 64-page novella accompanying the game Weird Dreams by Rainbird.
+Goodwins also wrote the 64-page novella accompanying the game Weird Dreams by Rainbird.

 He was editor of ZDNET UK.
 His most notable contribution to the site was Rupert's Diary, which preceded the blogging phenomenon by some years.
 He occasionally appeared on CNet UK's technology podcast, Crave, and the Dialogue Box video series.

 In addition to journalism, he also writes short stories, often with a technological theme to them.
 He is a regular contributor to radio and television news and current affairs programmes on business and technology issues.

-Rupert is also a keen amateur radio operator with the call sign G6HVY.
+Goodwins is also a keen amateur radio operator with the call sign G6HVY.